Facebook is one of the most popular places to promote your products online.

 Let’s select Facebook for this feed.

-**Please note that Facebook accepts both XML and CSV feed submission, so you will get an option to choose the file format.
+**Please note that Facebook accepts both XML and CSV feed submissions, so you will get an option to choose the file format.

 3. In most cases, this template is already configured and values are assigned properly, so you won’t have to do much work with this.